by

 When in reality, your body size has little to do with personal willpower and much more to do with genetics and other factors beyond your control.

-If you enter the intuitive eating journey above your set point range (maybe from a history of binging or consistently eating past the point of comfortable fullness) intuitive eating will, in time, result in weight loss to restore you to your set point range.
+If you enter the intuitive eating journey above your set point range (maybe from a history of binging or consistently eating past the point of comfortable fullness) intuitive eating will, likely, in time, result in some amount of weight loss to restore you to your set point range.

-If you enter the intuitive eating journey below your set point range (perhaps from a history of restriction) intuitive eating will, in time, result in some weight gain to restore you to your set point range.
+If you enter the intuitive eating journey below your set point range (perhaps from a history of restriction) intuitive eating will, likely, in time, result in some amount of weight gain to restore you to your set point range.

 Ultimately, intuitive eating works to restore your body to it’s happy weight- the weight at which it performs physiological functions most optimally.

-But what if you’re not happy with your set-point weight?
-What if you still wished you could be smaller??
+But what if I’m not happy with my set-point weight?
+What if I want to lose weight??

 These are perfectly valid thoughts.
 The question becomes, at what cost are you willing to have a smaller body?